By now you’ve probably heard a lot about CBD oil.

 Scientists have found that doses between 40 mg and 600 mg seem to be the most effective for reducing anxiety levels.

-Also, a study published in 2010 found that if you take CBD prior to a stressful event (for example before a public speaking gig) you will have reduced anxiety, cognitive impairment and discomfort in speech performance.
+A study published in 2010 found that if you take CBD prior to a stressful event (for example before a public speaking gig) you may experience an improvement in speech performance.

 Is CBD oil safe during pregnancy?